 A brief history of the Witta Lutheran Church, formerly the Teutoburg Lutheran Church…

-We acknowledge that our church sits on land between the Jinibara nation and the Gubbi Gubbi nation.
+We acknowledge that our church stands on land traditionally owned by the Jinibara Nation.

-The German settlers formed a congregation under the driving force of the Teutoburg School Teacher, Mr Carl Thiedecke.
-Pastor Erwin Becker of South Brisbane (United German-Scandinavian Evangelical Lutheran Synod of Qld) was invited to Teutoburg during 1892, officiated at Christmas that year and then, from time to time, made the arduous journey up the range over its steep, dirt (and often muddy) tracks to visit them.
+The German settlers named their district ‘Teutoburg’ and formed a congregation under the driving force of the Teutoburg School Teacher, Mr Carl Thiedecke.
+Pastor Erwin Becker of South Brisbane (United German-Scandinavian Evangelical Lutheran Synod of Qld) was invited to Teutoburg late in 1892, officiated at Christmas that year and then, from time to time, made the arduous journey up the range over its steep, dirt (and often muddy) tracks to visit them.

 Planning for a church commenced (with a projected cost of £100) and, by early 1893, subscriptions totalling £30 had been raised including £2 2s from the Qld Governor.
 Mr Ludwig Bergann donated land and the Teutoburg church was built.
 Unfortunately, he died in 1895 before the land title was transferred.
 When his widow retained ownership of the land, a split in the congregation occurred and some members asked Pastor Immanuel Egan of Nundah (Evangelical Lutheran Synod of Qld) to minister to them.